Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{}n the last years it has been recognized that operating wireless systems in a point-to-point fashion might not be optimal.
+\IEEEPARstart{I}{}n the last years it has been recognized that operating wireless systems in a point-to-point fashion is not optimal.
 Other users act as interferers in the transmission process and are therefore equivalent to noise.
-It is believed that cooperation can outperform this competitive approach.
-One such cooperative concept, that has received increasing attention lately, is known as \emph{relaying}.
-Source and destination connect over one or many intermediate nodes if isolated from each other or facing bad channel conditions for direct communication.
-The potential to further extend the efficient use of resources when interchanging data between two nodes in a bi-directional way over a relay \cite{Rank05} has led to a lot of recent works.
-Although, some years ago, it has been shown that with a careful design of transmission protocols \cite{Cov79}, relaying can also be used to increase the communication rate in the presence of a direct path, two-way relaying is still mostly considered in the context of a connectivity problem, e.g., \cite{Rank05} \cite{Oech08} \cite{Guend08}.
-There two nodes cannot establish a direct communication and convey messages over a third node, the relay.
-Here a more general approach to half-duplex two-way relaying is taken.
+Cooperation has shown to be capable of dominating this competitive approach.
+A cooperative concept, that is already considered for upcoming wireless standards and has therefore received increasing attention lately, is known as \emph{relaying}.
+Source and destination connect over one or many intermediate nodes if isolated from each other or when facing bad channel conditions for direct communication.
+The potential to further extend the efficient use of resources when interchanging data between two nodes in a bi-directional way over a relay \cite{Rank05} has led to a variety of recent works.
+Although, some years ago, it has been shown that with a careful design of transmission protocols \cite{Cov79}, one-way relaying can also be used to increase the communication rate in the presence of a direct path, two-way relaying is still mostly considered in the context of a connectivity problem, e.g., \cite{Rank05} \cite{Oech08} \cite{Guend08} \cite{Schnurr07} \cite{Nam08} \cite{Nam10} \cite{Fon11} \cite{Wil10}.
+Two nodes cannot establish a direct communication and therefore convey messages over a third node, the relay.
+A more general approach to full-duplex two-way relaying was suggested in \cite{Rank06}.
 Two nodes that have a direct connection want to perform a dialog.
 It is to decide if a third node should join the communication process in order to facilitate the exchange of messages.
 The motivation to do so could be to maximize the communication rates for given resources or to minimize resources for given rates.
-The ultimate solution to both problems is to use the channel in the most efficient way by organizing the communication process in the network.
+The ultimate solution to both problems is to use the channel in the most efficient way by organizing the communication process in the network.\\\\ Here we study the fully-connected problem \cite{Rank06} under a half-duplex constraint which is reasonable due to the ability of todays radio hardware in wireless systems.
+The current discussion on two-way relaying focuses on the topic in order to increase the service for users in bad channel conditions, e.g., a mobile user at the cell edge of a wireless system.
+Here we show that it is possible to significantly increase the communication rates of half-duplex constraint users by the use of two-way relaying even when good connectivity is available.
+The key is to allow the usage of all transmission possibilities in the system and then weight them according to the considered objective.
+This generic approach includes the relaying situation when no direct path is available as special case.